docker/docs/compose/wordpress.md

 ### Shutdown and cleanup

-The command [docker-compose down](/compose/reference/down.md) removes the containers and default network, but preserves your Wordpress database.
+The command [docker-compose down](/compose/reference/down.md) removes the containers and default network, but preserves your WordPress database.

-The command `docker-compose down --volumes` removes the containers, default network, and the Wordpress database.
+The command `docker-compose down --volumes` removes the containers, default network, and the WordPress database.

 ## More Compose documentation